lz-midway/zillow_scraper/README.txt

 Code structure:

 Inputs: this class stores the inputs, including areas needed to be scraped, email and email passwords (for automatically sending emails)
-    feed the result into email_sender, data_processor and scraper
+    this class is included in rest of the classes, shared and using a mutex to control access

 scraper: runs the entire scraping process, then output to data_processor, this output should be the list of houses without filtering

 data_processor: filter out the houses and store the resulting data, the result should be ready to package as email with little processing
+    resulting dataframe can be processed into a single email

-email_sender: pick up the email and package it and send it to the receiver
+email_sender: pick up the readied data, package it as an email and send it to the receiver